SoftUni-Internal/interactive-content/EN/07-Spring-Essentials/01-Thymeleaf.md

   <artifactId>spring-boot-starter-thymeleaf</artifactId>
 </dependency>
 ```
-Define the Thymeleaf library in the HTML templates:
+Next, we should define the **Thymeleaf library** in the HTML templates:

 ```js
 <html lang="en" xmlns:th="http://www.thymeleaf.org">